angr/angr-doc/docs/faq.md

 ## How do I serialize angr objects?
 [Pickle](https://docs.python.org/2/library/pickle.html) will work.
-However, python will default to using an extremely old pickle protocol that does not support more complex python data structures, so you must specify a [more advanced data stream format](https://docs.python.org/2/library/pickle.html#data-stream-format).
+However, Python will default to using an extremely old pickle protocol that does not support more complex Python data structures, so you must specify a [more advanced data stream format](https://docs.python.org/2/library/pickle.html#data-stream-format).
 The easiest way to do this is `pickle.dumps(obj, -1)`.

 ## What does `UnsupportedIROpError("floating point support disabled")` mean?